 1 teaspoon curry powder

-Good quality vegetable oil or coconut oil for cooking
+Good quality coconut oil or vegetable oil for cooking

 *For this recipe I cook the quinoa with extra water to make it more soft and tender.
 I also add vegetable bouillon (instead of salt) to the water before cooking for extra-added flavor.